Corporate wiki vs. Knowledge base: Which one do you need?

 The whole point of a corporate wiki is that it is a collaborative effort that anyone in your organization can contribute to.
 By encouraging your team members to share their knowledge, experience, and insights, you can create a collaborative, teamwork-focused culture where everyone is empowered to grow.

 Corporate wiki software can also be invaluable in breaking down information silos within your organization.
 With a corporate wiki in place, every member of your team can tap into your valuable shared knowledge, regardless of their job title.

 Most organizations use various different workplace tools on a day-to-day basis.
 And modern corporate wiki solutions can often integrate with the other tools and processes you already use.

 Happeo, for example, integrates with both Google Workspace and Microsoft 365.
-This means that when you search in your corporate wiki, you can also search your Google Drive or OneDrive files at the same time.
+This means that when you search in your corporate wiki, the software will simultaneously search Google Drive or OneDrive files.
 Plus, you can even embed Drive or OneDrive files into your Pages to add context and make it easier for employees to find the information they need.

-Employees that work for companies with a collaborative, supportive culture are less likely to want to quit — and a corporate wiki can help organizations to achieve this.
+A corporate wiki helps create a collaborative, supportive culture that boosts employee morale and decreases turnover.
 Plus, when your employees have all of the information they need in one easily searchable location, they don’t have to waste time tracking down facts and figures.
 This means they have more time to get their work done, resulting in lower levels of stress and burnout.

 Implementing a corporate wiki and encouraging all employees to contribute their knowledge and expertise can also help to make sure employees feel valued and listened to at work.